Overview

 xonai-spark-plugin-<package>-<runtime>-<release>-<channel>-<platform>-<arch>.jar

-Depending on your execution environment, each tag may be named as listed as shown in the following tables:
+Depending on your execution environment, each tag may be named as listed in the following table:

 Package <package>